What Jay Ward Did to The General

 Though the Jay Ward Productions edition of The General is an alteration and therefore inauthentic, it is nonetheless enjoyable and it is an important part of the historical record.
 I wish that the current owners, whoever they might be, would relent and issue this edition on Blu-ray.
 If they were to do that, I would buy multiple copies, and so would others, I am certain.

 An even better idea?
-Release a box set of all the Jay Ward reworkings of Buster’s films: The General (1970), The Golden Age of Buster Keaton (1975), Three Shorts (1975), and Sherlock Jr. (1975).
+Release a box set of all the Jay Ward reworkings of Buster’s films: The General (1970), The Golden Age of Buster Keaton (1975), Three Comedies (1975), and Sherlock Jr. (1975).
 I would pay good money for such a collection.
+Ditto with the Griffiths.
+I would pay an arm and a leg for those.
+I understand that the image quality was abysmal, but nonetheless, I desperately want to hear those soundtracks.

 #30#